mlswg/mls-protocol/draft-ietf-mls-protocol.md

 following criteria hold:

 * D is a descendant of P in the tree
-* The nodes between D and P in the tree are all blank
+* Any nodes between D and P in the tree are all blank
 * The `parent_hash` field of D is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from D to P.